Ranganath Misra

-Ranganath Misra (25 November 1926 – 13 September 2012) was the 21st Chief Justice of India, serving from 25 September 1990 to 24 November 1991.
+Ranganath Misra (25 November 1926 – 13 September 2012) was an Indian jurist, who served as the 21st Chief Justice of India, from 25 September 1990 to 24 November 1991.
 He was also the first chairman of the National Human Rights Commission of India.
 He also served as Member of Parliament in Rajya Sabha from the Congress Party between 1998 and 2004.
 He is the second Supreme Court judge to become a Rajya Sabha member after Baharul Islam who was also elected as Indian National Congress member.

 Background and family

 Misra was born on 25 November 1926 in Banapur, Odisha into an Utkal Brahmin family.
-His father, Godavaris Mishra (sometimes spelt Godabarish Misra), was an Odia litterateur and congress politician who became education minister of Orissa state in 1941 while India was still under British rule.
-In this capacity, Godavaris was instrumental in the founding of Utkal University.
+His father, Pandit Godabarish Misra, was an Odia litterateur and congress politician who became education minister of Orissa state in 1941 while India was still under British rule.
+In this capacity, Godabarish was instrumental in the founding of Utkal University.

 Ranganath was the youngest of his parents' three sons.
 His eldest brother, Lokanath Misra, was a prominent politician belonging to Swatantra Party (led by Rajaji) and later the Janata Party.
 He served for several terms as a member of the Rajya Sabha (upper house of Indian parliament) and also as governor of Assam and Nagaland.
 Loknath Misra's son, Pinaki Misra, is a Lok Sabha MP belonging to the Biju Janata Dal.
 Ranganath's second brother, Raghunath Misra, was a politician belonging to the Congress Party who was elected to the Orissa Legislative Assembly from the Banpur constituency.
 Raghunath's son, Dipak Misra was the 45th Chief Justice of India; he was in office from 28 August 2017 to 2 October 2018.

 Ranganath studied at Banpur High School and P.M.
 Academy and later at Ravenshaw College and Allahabad University.
 At a young age, he was married to Sumitra Misra, a woman of his own community and similar background, in a match arranged by their families in the usual Indian way.
 In 1950, they had a son, Devananda Misra, who became a lawyer and a senior advocate in the Supreme Court and the Orissa High Court.
 In 2009, Misra and his wife suffered a tremendous personal loss with the death of their son, Devananda Misra, who died aged 59.